mendezcode/mr-image-resize/README.md

 Resizes an image and returns the resized URL.
 Uses native WordPress functionality.

-The first function (3.5+) supports the GD Library and ImageMagick.
+The function supports GD Library and ImageMagick.
 WordPress will pick whichever is most appropriate.
-The second function (3.4.x and lower) only supports the GD Library.
-If none of the supported libraries are available, the function will return the original image.
+If none of the supported libraries are available, the function will return the original image url.

 Images are saved to the WordPress uploads directory, just like images uploaded through the Media Library.
-The generated thumbnails are automatically deleted when removing the image from the Media Library.

-Positional Cropping is supported using timthumb-compatible [parameters](http://www.binarymoon.co.uk/2010/08/timthumb-part-4-moving-crop-location/).
+Supports WordPress 3.5 and above.

-Allows you to control how the image is cropped.
+Positional Cropping is supported using timthumb-compatible [parameters](http://www.binarymoon.co.uk/2010/08/timthumb-part-4-moving-crop-location/), which allow you to control how the image is cropped.

 Based on [resize.php](https://github.com/MatthewRuddy/Wordpress-Timthumb-alternative) by Matthew Ruddy.